 Today is defined by a spectacular drive across the High Atlas Mountains.
 Driving through the Tizi n’ Tichka pass—the highest in Morocco at 2,260m/7,400ft—our final destination is Marrakech.
 Once there, you’ll be able to enjoy the comforts of our centrally located accommodations.
 A Moroccan feast awaits for dinner at a beautifully restored riad—in fact, one of the oldest riads in the city!

 Rise and shine, Habibi.
 After a simple breakfast we head to La Maison Arabe for an informative Moroccan cooking class where we’ll discover the secrets to North African cuisine.
 Lunch is included today followed by a guided tour of Marrkesh’s wonderful Medina, or Arab Quarter.
 We’ll explore hidden shops, secret courtyards, lush Islamic gardens and Bahia Palace, a splendid mansion built by a former slave who rose to power within the government.
 Dinner and the rest of the day is at your leisure.

-For our gay Morocco tour’s last full day, we’ll venture into Marrakech’s serene Majorelle Gardens, originally owned and tended to by the French painter Jacques Majorelle.
+For our final full day together, we’ll venture into Marrakech’s serene Majorelle Gardens, originally owned and tended to by the French painter Jacques Majorelle.
 The tropical gardens are also where the ashes of Yves Saint-Laurent were scattered in 2008.
 Speaking of whom, we’ll spend an hour or so at the Yves Saint-Laurent museum, appreciating the gay icon’s contributions to the world of fashion.
 The adventure finally ends with a Farewell Dinner at one of Marrakech’s most popular restaurants, where we can reminisce over the 11 past days before we part ways.